ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `endorsed-triple-record` has the following parameters:

-* `condition`: Search criteria applied to the ACS that determine if the `endorsement` applies.
+* `condition`: Search criterion that locates Evidence, corroborated Evidence, or Endorsements.
-* `endorsement`: Claims to be added to the ACS.
+* `endorsement`: Additional Endorsements.

-To process a `endorsed-triple-record` the `condition` is compared with entries from the ACS.
+To process a `endorsed-triple-record` the `condition` is compared with existing Evidence, corroborated Evidence, and Endorsements.
-If the condition is met, the `endorsement` is combined with the `environment-map` of the matched `condition` to form a new ACS entry.
+If the search criterion is satisfied, the `endorsement` Claims are combined with the `condition` `environment-map` to form a new (actual state) entry.
-The new ACS entry is added to the ACS with the Endorser's authority.
+The new entry is added to the existing set of entries using the Endorser's authority.

 #### Conditional Endorsement Triple {#sec-comid-triple-cond-endors}